IBMStreams/samples/StreamsFlows/IoT_TimeBasedBilling/README.md

 ## Prerequisites
-- Basic knowledge of Streams designer
+- Basic knowledge of Streams flows
 - An instance of the [Watson IoT Platform service](https://console.bluemix.net/catalog/services/internet-of-things-platform) in the IBM Cloud.
 - Optional: An instance of the [DB2 Warehouse service](https://console.bluemix.net/catalog/services/db2-warehouse) in the IBM Cloud.